Joy Egbert

 Research interests

-Joy Egbert conducts research on learning environments, particularly as they involve English language learners and technology.
-Her theoretical framework focuses on task engagement.
+Joy Egbert conducts research on task engagement, particularly as it affects teacher education, multilingual learners, and technology use.
+Her theoretical framework is task engagement.

 Teaching/professional interests